 Through the prophet Amos, God declared about the day when there would be a great famine in the land.
 It would not be a famine for food or water.
 Rather, the famine would involve “the hearing of the words of the Lord.”

 There are some pointed reasons why this famine of hearing God’s Word is taking place.
 First, preachers and people too often build their ministerial themes on the considerations of the human condition to which a perceived applicable text of Scripture might be associated.
-That amounts to incorrect Scriptural procedure.
-When people have problems, they want to know how those problems may be quickly fixed so they can continue on their self-centered agendas.
-It then becomes, not a matter of what we hear God is saying to us during testing time, but rather emphasis on obtaining a quick fix for the sole purpose of soothing the soul and emotion.
-Hearing God speaking to us through His Word has better beneficent consequences.
+When people have problems, they want to know how those problems may be fixed.
+Only after the question is then God’s Word consulted.
+When people want to have a good spiritual feeling, they want to know how they can obtain it.
+Only after the question is God’s Word consulted.

 Second, the famine is compounded by many who first impose their personal opinion on the Word of God before consulting or considering what the Word of God actually says about a given concern.
 There is nothing worse than interrupting what God is saying with what we think He is saying before careful consideration is first applied.
 Herein is great error because of the man-handling manipulation of the Word of God.